conceptable/conceptable-homepage/content/mission_statement.md

-# Bring Mobile Idea into Life
+# Invent Mobile Apps That Make Life Better

-We help you to connect with customer with idea and technology.
+Collaborate with us to elevate your app ideas.